RagtagOpen/cta-aggregator-js/README.md

 This is a simple example showing fetching and rendering of CTA Aggregator events and calls to action.

+You can see a running version at https://ragtagteam.github.io/cta-aggregator-js/.

 ### Requirements

 You'll need [node and npm](https://nodejs.org/en/) installed on your machine for this example.